-The sample writing feedback here is an abbreviated version of a manuscript evaluation, which normally provides 6 to 10 pages of feedback.
+The sample writing feedback here is an abbreviated version of a manuscript evaluation, printed with permission of the author, but with the character names and some other revealing details removed to maintain the author's privacy.
+A full evaluation normally consists of roughly 6 to 10 pages of writing feedback.

 I imagine that you poured your soul into the writing of this piece, and the authenticity shows.
 You provide a gratifying social context that illustrates both the sad reality of young people forced by events to live in an environment of fear, and also the disquieting vulnerability of expatriate life in another country during a time of political unrest.